jbodah/spy_rb/README.md

 ## TODO
 - spying on methods used by spies causes stack overflow
 - does visiblity of new method match old one?
+- count # of returns
+- exception change call count?
+- more tests around any_instance